 Exporting text from Utensil

 Journal will accept plain text directly from Utensil via the iOS share sheet.
-To send a recipe in plain text to Notes:
+To send a recipe in plain text to Journal:

 Using a Shortcut (reccomended)